Callbritton/Callbritton/README.md

 ### Hi, I'm Chris 👋

-I am a driven and capable Software Developer who thrives working in teams and in leadership roles.
+I am a driven and capable Software Developer who thrives when working in teams and in leadership roles.
 In my prior roles as Construction Project Manager and Safety Manager I have honed my skills in problem-solving, teamwork, and servant-leadership.

 Now I am focusing on applying these skills to build software solutions through well-tested, maintainable, and intuitive code.
 I have long dreamt of a career in software, and I am incredibly excited and committed to be learning and growing each day.